Bella3009/MyPortfoglio/README.md

 # MyPortfoglio

-My first Python website with all the things I created.
+My first Python website with all the things I created in a digital form.